Ajith7736/Bug-Lab/README.md

 Here are some of the things this app can do:

-- User authentication using NextAuth.js
+- User authentication using NextAuth.js allowing users to sign in with google , github
 - User can select any lab and solve the lab by exploiting it.
 - When user completes a lab he/she gains points.
 - Leaderboard page to show users with most points.